Site Navigation

 Shifting pathways

-A violent storm can blow unlucky ships far off their course and change viable pathways entirely, making exiting a distant hope.
+A storm can blow ships far off their course, and a large one change viable pathways entirely.
+In either case, exiting alive can become a distant hope.

 Staying Safe

 The best way to stay safe from metadimensional storms is to avoid them.
 While they can't be predicted, there are ways to gauge risk based on how frequently storms occur along a given path and how many people have recently encountered one.
 Several compad apps collect this data to provide such danger ratings.
 The one operated by the Protectorate is considered the best, and even those who despise the policing group end up using it over others.
 All ships fitted with spike drives are required to have on-board detection and alerting systems.
 These systems are able to detect sudden shifts in metadimensional currents that can indicate a coming storm.
-Usually this gives the pilot enough time to safely divert course, but sometimes the storm moves too quickly to escape unharmed.
+Usually this gives the pilot enough time to safely divert course, but sometimes the storm moves too quickly.
+In these cases, it's up to the pilot to navigate the storm and bring everyone to safety.

-Concepts like "inertia" don't apply in the metadimension, and a capital class ship will be tossed aside just as easily as a shuttle.
+Concepts like "inertia" don't apply in the metadimension, and a capital class ship will be tossed aside or obliterated just as easily as a shuttle.
 Exiting at a different system than intended is better than never exiting at all.
+Remember: Your crew and passengers are relying on you to get them home alive.

 — Pilot training guide